-- Stanley Park - The jewel in Vancouver’s crown, Stanley Park covers some 1,000 acres of old-growth rainforest and lies just a few minutes from the city centre.
-Bounded by a nine-kilometre-long sea wall, the park is a great place to hire a bicycle or take the hop-on, hop-off trolley bus to see its giant cedars, colourful totem poles, beautiful beaches and manicured gardens.
+- Stanley Park — The jewel in Vancouver’s crown, Stanley Park covers some 1,000 acres of old-growth rainforest and lies just a few minutes from the city center.
+Bounded by a nine-kilometer-long sea wall, the park is a great place to hire a bicycle or take the hop-on, hop-off trolley bus to see its giant cedars, colorful totem poles, beautiful beaches and manicured gardens.

 - Bard on the Beach — Set in a giant tented complex in spectacular Vanier Park, Bard on the Beach is an open-air Shakespearean festival that takes place each summer.
 As the professional repertory company takes to the stage you can watch the sun set over the mountains behind them — a truly unforgettable experience.

 - Seaplane Flight — There is no better way to appreciate Vancouver’s magnificent natural setting than to take a thrilling seaplane flight.
 Departing from Coal Harbour, adjacent to the cruise ship terminal, a short 30 minute flight will give you a bird’s eye perspective of the city and its proximity to the mountains and the lush forests of the coast.